 The advice I would give to young actors looking to book their first job would be, first and foremost, before you even talk about booking, I would talk about studying.
 Studying the craft.
 I would want you to study the medium that you want to work in.
 So that means if you want to work in theatre, study theatre, like it’s going out of style.
 Go see shows, do shows, do community theatre, do it for free.
 If you want to perform in film or television, study that.

 I think too many actors jump in the game without really being a true consumer of the medium in which they want to work.
-I have a great community called Hollywood Bound Actors, and anybody who’s interesting in breaking into film and television would want to come and visit me there, because that’s the kinda stuff that I teach.
+I have a great community called Hollywood Bound Actors, and anybody who’s interesting in breaking into film and television would want to come and visit me there, because that’s the kind of stuff that I teach.
 I try to be the teacher that I never had, the teacher who can tell you honestly what to expect in this industry.

 The main thing I would say in getting started is to just study your craft.
 Once you study your craft, you’ll learn more about marketing and taking pictures, and getting an agent.
 But the core of everything is to study your craft.
 What good is having an agent or fancy pictures if you can’t support it with your skill?
 So that would be my biggest piece of advice, start to study.
 Read everything you can get your hands on, watch YouTube videos, learn from the greats, get a coach, and immerse yourself in the medium in which you want to work.

 Can you tell us about your YouTube channel and your future upload plans?